COVID-19 Hits Some Health Care Workers With Pay Cuts And Layoffs

 "At a time when health care systems are calling on doctors and nurses to do more, this is not the time to be making it more difficult to do that," said Krishnamurthy.

-There is talk of redeploying laid off health care workers to new COVID-19 units opening in shuttered hospitals or to new patient overflow sites.
-Tim Foley, executive vice president for the largest health care union in Massachusetts, 1199SEIU, is promoting development of a staff registry.
+There is talk of redeploying laid-off health care workers to new COVID-19 units opening in shuttered hospitals or to new patient overflow sites.
+Tim Foley, executive vice president for the largest health care union in Massachusetts, is promoting development of a staff registry.

 "It is more important, now more than ever, to explore all options to maintain the level of urgent care needed across the state and we look forward to working with all stakeholders to do just that," Foley said in an email.